syrokomskyi/x-scale-dungeon-crawl-sprite/apps/sprites/work/redraw-v1/README.md

 **Style references:**
 Dark Souls / Elden Ring / Diablo IV / Magic: The Gathering / Greg Rutkowski / Magali Villeneuve / Wētā Workshop concept art.

-Use the attached pixel image as reference for **composition and silhouette**, but reinterpret every surface, light, and texture in **a fully rendered, realistic way**.
+Use the attached image as reference for **composition and silhouette**, but reinterpret every surface, light, and texture in **a fully rendered, realistic way**.

 Use the name and description to understand the creature's appearance and behavior.